(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 8, 2022.

-Risk factors for appendix cancer may vary, but often involve lifestyle habits, age, medical history and other considerations.
-Having a risk factor for cancer does not mean you will get the disease.
+Risk factors for appendix cancer are varied, but often involve lifestyle habits, age, genes and medical history.
+Having a risk factor for cancer does not mean a person will get the disease.
 Some people who have multiple risk factors never develop appendix cancer, while others get the disease despite no known risk factors.

 Smoking: Smokers are more likely to develop appendix cancer than non-smokers.